anuragmaldhure/Netbanking-CDAC-Project-Work/README.md

 - Time based (valid for 2 minutes) otp generation and verification at Server Side implemented by server side caching and multithreading
 - Employee Management by Manager
 - Auto-generated account numbers during account creation and password during forgot password service using custom strategy at server side
+- JWT token expires after 20 minutes of Login and User need to relogin for a new session

 ## Database Management